Al-Ja'una

-Al-Ja'una or Ja'ouna (Arabic: الجاعونة), was a Palestinian village situated in Galilee near al-Houleh Plateau, overlooking the Jordan Valley.
-The village lay on a hillside 450–500 meters above sea level, 5 kilometers east of Safad near a major road connecting Safad with Tabariya.
+Al-Ja'una or Ja'ouna (Arabic: الجاعونة), was a Palestinian village situated in Galilee near Hula Valley (al-Houleh Plateau), overlooking the Jordan Valley.
+The village lay on a hillside 450–500 meters above sea level, 5 kilometers east of Safed near a major road connecting Safad with Tabariya (Tiberias).
 The village had its Arab residents expelled by Zionist forces in 1948 and was thereafter resettled by Jews, becoming a part of the Israeli settlement of Rosh Pinna.

 History

 Broken pillars and a capital have been found here.

 Ottoman era

 Al-Ja'una was mentioned in the 1596 Ottoman census as being a village in the nahiya (subdistrict) of Jira, in the Safad Sanjak, with 27 households and 4 bachelors, an estimated population of 171.
 All the villagers were Muslim.
 The villagers paid a fixed tax rate of 25% on various agricultural products, such as wheat, barley, olives, goats, beehives, and a powered mill; a total of 2,832 akçe.
 1/12 of the revenue went to a Muslim charitable institution.

 The village appeared under the name of Gahoun on the map that Pierre Jacotin compiled during Napoleon's invasion of 1799.

 In 1838, it was noted as el-Ja'uneh, a Muslim village, located in the el-Khait district.

 In 1875, Victor Guérin found that Al-Ja'una had 200 Muslim inhabitants.